AlexDicy/vue-reactive-localstorage/README.md

 ### Quick install

-`npm i vue-reactive-localstorage`
+`npm install vue-reactive-localstorage`

-* This package is not on NPM, use GitHub source only.
+or

+`yarn add vue-reactive-localstorage`

 ### Why do you need it